JKostikiadis/JFXCalendar/README.md

 JFXCalendar allows the user to interact with the events.
 The user can edit an event ( priority or date ), mark it as completed, or delete it.
 Of course, the user can add new entries using the UI like :

 ![Add new event](./preview/Screenshot4.png)

+#### External Libraries
+JFXCalendar is using :
+* ControlsFX : version 8.40.14
+* JFoenix : 8.0.10
+* FontAwesomeIcons : 8.9

+I have tested the code with Java 1.8.
+This project is kinda old and I haven't tested it with the newest versions for the above.